-The Birmingham Environment for Academic Research (BEAR) is a collection of complimentary IT resources managed by IT Services that are designed to help research, all of which are free at the point of use.
+The Birmingham Environment for Academic Research (BEAR) is a collection of complementary IT resources managed by IT Services that are designed to help research, free at the point of use for all bar those with exceptional needs.
 The 2015/16 procurement for an industry integrator/partner to work with across the suite of services resulted in a framework agreement with OCF, backed by leading technology companies such as Lenovo, IBM, DDN, Mellanox, Mechdyne and IOCOM who together offer a broad spread of expertise to help build the environment and develop services.

 Currently the components of BEAR are: